How a Thermometer Works: Understanding the Science Behind Thermostats

 As scientific research advanced, so did the demand for precision, resulting in sophisticated digital, infrared, and bimetallic thermostats discovered today.

-The Basic Principle: How Thermometer Works
+The Basic Principle: How a Thermometer Works

 1. Growth of fluids (Mercury, Alcohol).